by Diane Linsley

 One of the biggest challenges for some of us who are trying to

-I'm going to assume in this article that you have a basic under-
+I'm going to assume that you have a basic understanding of what

 My introduction to codependency came via a parenting course by Dr. James Jones that I took when my son was 7 years old.
 My son was born with ADHD, and raising him was difficult from the beginning.